andrewbutterfield/rtems-docs/eng/fv/approaches.rst

-based on the idea of a small trusted code kernel that defines an encapsulated datatype representing a theorem, which can only be constructed using methods in the kernel for that datatype, but which also scales effectively regardless of how many  theorems are proven.
+based on the idea of a small trusted code kernel that defines an encapsulated datatype representing a theorem, which can only be constructed using methods in the kernel for that datatype, but which also scales effectively regardless of how many theorems are so proven.
 It is implemented using `polyml`, with the IDE implemented using Scala, is open-source, and is easy to install.
 However, like Frama-C, it is also a very large software suite.

 Formal Method actually used
 ---------------------------